Sasha-Cui/jkp-data/README.md

 ### Steps

-1. **Download the `SAS-Python-Migrate` folder**
+1. **Clone the repo**

-   - Download the folder to your local machine by running the following command:
+   - Clone the folder to your local machine by running the following command from your terminal:
      ```sh
      git clone git@github.com:bkelly-lab/SAS-Python-Migrate.git
      ```
-2. **Input WRDS Credentials**
+2. **Input WRDS credentials**

-   - To save your WRDS credentials, navigate to the `SAS-Python-Migrate/` folder and run:
+   - To save your WRDS credentials, navigate to the `jkp-data/` folder and run:
      ```sh
      uv run python code/wrds_credentials.py
      ```